Nationals vs Mariners Prediction — AI Finds CAN'T MISS MLB Lines & Props (May 27)

 Washington vs. Seattle Prop Picks (AI)

-Remi is pouring through loads of data on each line.
+Remi is pouring through mountains of data on each player.
 In fact, anytime the Nationals and Mariners play there’s always several intriguing angles to key in on.
 Not to mention games played at T-Mobile Park in May can often follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: J. Wood over 0.5 Total Bases.